Mosby's Canadian Manual of Diagnostic and Laboratory Tests - Elsevier eBook on VitalSource, 2nd Edition

 Elsevier eBook on VitalSource

 Written exclusively for a Canadian market, Mosby’s Canadian Manual of Diagnostic and Laboratory Tests, Second Edition provides clear, concise coverage of more than 700 of the most commonly performed tests, with Canadian lab values, SI units, Canadian cultural considerations, and unique Canadian content.
-Its many features include an easy-to-understand writing style, full-colour illustrations, and a logical organization.
+Its many student-friendly features include an easy-to-understand writing style, full-colour illustrations, and a logical organization.
 Each test entry is presented in a consistent format to provide quick access to information on specimen collection, normal findings, indications, test explanation, procedure and patient care, and test results and clinical significance, as well as any applicable contraindications, potential complications, interfering factors, and related tests.
-The second edition has been updated to reflect the latest procedures, equipment, and techniques, along with 24 of the most current laboratory and diagnostics test.
+The second edition has been updated to reflect the latest procedures, equipment, and techniques, along with 24 of the most current laboratory and diagnostics tests.
 Plus, updated Canadian guidelines are highlighted by a maple leaf icon for easy reference!

 - UNIQUE!
 Cultural Considerations boxes highlight important aspects of working with patients from the diverse cultural and racial backgrounds of the Canadian population, such as Indigenous communities.